vecna/sniffjoke/README.md

     port-aggressivity.conf
     sniffjoke-service.conf

-# cache and logfile that should be generated in a location
+# CACHE and LOGs that should be generated in a location
     plugin.fake_close_fin.log
     plugin.fragmentation.log
     plugin.segmentation.log
     ttlfocusmap.bin

-the plugin.*.log, depends by the plugins loaded and internal version
+# CONFIG FILES generated as location specific by sniffjoke-autotest
+    iptcp-options.conf
+    plugins-enabled.conf

 # Requirements